globaleas/EAS.js/CONTRIBUTING.md

 Force pushing to your own feature branch is allowed, but should be avoided if possible.
 Acceptable instances of force pushing would be to squash commits in order to maintain a clean tree, or to update the branch with changes from master.

+#### Tests

+When contributing to this repository, it is heavily encouraged that your changes are covered by tests.
+For example, If you are adding a new feature, please add tests for that feature.
+If you are fixing a bug, please add a test that fails without your code changes.